gl-inet/docs3.x/docs/release_notes/GL-MT300N-V2.md

 Firmware 3.0 for this model is not yet available.
-Testing version can be downloaded [here](http://download.gl-inet.com/firmware/mt300n-v2/testing/).
+Testing version can be downloaded <a href="http://download.gl-inet.com/firmware/mt300n-v2/testing/" target="_blank">here</a>.